danbotspace/Documentation/CONTRIBUTING.md

 ??JavaScript was invented by Brendan Eich in 1995 and became an ECMA standard in 1997.??
 ```

-??JavaScript was invented by Brendan Eich in 1995 and became an ECMA standard in 1997.??

 ## Page

 Page markdown widget is used to display a hyperlink button redirecting to an another page.
 It differs from a hyperlink by its position.
 Standard hyperlink is an inline element while the page markdown widget is a block element that fits very well with note-like markdown.
 It may not be mentioned but still can be a redirecting button.
-A simple example can be found [here](/introduction/).
+A simple example can be found [here](//help.dbh.wtf/introduction/).

 ```text
 p{link} Page name

 p{/introduction/} Introduction
 ```

-p{/introduction/} Introduction

 ## Extended Page